giuliolibrando/ansible-linux-security-update/README.md

-# ansible-rhel-security-update
+# ansible-linux-security-update

-This Ansible project automatically install security updates on RedHat Enterprise Linux servers
+This Ansible project automatically install security updates on Linux servers based on Distro type